 When testing blood using a BHB/glucose meter, you’re getting the most accurate measurement available.
 The meters measure glucose or ketone levels depending on which test strips are inserted.
 Those with diabetes commonly use the same procedure and the same blood meters to measure their blood glucose levels.
 It's critical for people with diabetes to control blood sugar levels and also to avoid dangerously high levels ( > 20mM) of ketones, known as ketoacidosis.

 Breath ketone meters are relatively new to the market for testing ketone levels.
-These meters specifically measure the amount of acetone that is excreted in your breath.
-These devices give readings that relate well to blood ketone levels at low concentrations.
+They specifically measure the amount of acetone excreted in breath, providing readings that relate well to blood ketone levels at low concentrations.

 You want the fastest, cheapest and most-accurate ways to test that you’re in ketosis.
 We just received some of the newest devices on the market.
 Sign up to be first to hear our analysis of how they work.

 Once a week, we'll send you the most compelling research, stories and updates from the world of human enhancement.